-The MSC officer has a responsibility to ensure the vessel and crew are MSC eligible, request in advance a MSC trip number and the placement of a MSC trained observer, maintain MSC records and report on MSC catches during the trip.
+The MSC officer has a responsibility to ensure the vessel and crew are MSC eligible, request in advance a MSC trip number and the placement of a MSC trained observer for freeschool trips, maintain MSC freeschool records and report on MSC freeschool catches during the trip.

-The placement officer shall, upon placement of a MSC observer, note whether the vessel is otherwise MSC eligible (e.g. trained crew and trip number).
+The placement officer shall, upon placement of an MSC observer, note whether the vessel is otherwise MSC eligible to conduct a PNA MSC trip (e.g. MSC trip number).
 This is part of the internal audit process.

-The MSC qualified observer monitors the trip in a normal manner but shall note in observer records if COC is broken for any hold or load.
+The MSC qualified observer monitors the trip in a normal manner but if designated a MSC freschool trip shall note in observer records if freeschool COC is broken for any hold or load.
 Should this occur, it should be reported upon arrival to port and MSC eligibility may be lost, upon PNAO assessment of the risk.

-For further information about the PNA's Group Chain of Custody arrangements, please contact Maurice Brownjohn at maurice@pnatuna.com.
+For further information about the PNA's Group Chain of Custody arrangements, please contact Maurice Brownjohn at maurice@pnatuna.com or Melino Bain-Vete Melino@pnatuna.com